anou/iftheme-docs/plugins/wysija-newsletters/readme.txt

 = Features =

-* Drag & drop visual editor, an HTML-free experience
+* Drag & drop newsletter editor
-* Post notifications, like Feedburner, Subscribe2 or MailChimp's RSS-to-Email
+* Send your latest posts automatically
 * Autoresponders, i.e. "Send email 3 days after someone subscribes"
 * [Selection of over 30 themes](http://www.mailpoet.com/newsletter-templates-wordpress/).
 Photoshop files included
-* Get stats for each newsletter: opens, clicks, unreads, unsubscribes
+* Get stats for your newsletter: opens, clicks, unsubscribes
-* Add a subscription form in your sidebar or pages
+* Drag and drop subscription form designer
 * Your newsletters look the same in Gmail, iPhone, Android, Outlook, Yahoo, Hotmail, etc.
-* Your WordPress users have their own list
+* Send emails to your WordPress users
-* Import subscribers from MailChimp, Aweber, etc.
+* Import subscribers in 2 steps
-* One click import from Tribulant, Satollo, Subscribe2, etc.
 * Single or double opt-in, your choice
-* Send with your web host, Gmail or SMTP
+* Send with your web host, Gmail, any SMTP, like Amazon SES or Mandrill
 * Segment your lists based on opened, clicked & bounced
-* Unlimited number of lists
 * Sending in free version is limited to 2000 subscribers

 = Premium version =